 End Rape on Campus Australia is a group working to end sexual violence in educational communities and to provide direct support and advocacy for survivors.
 They run education and training sessions for student representatives and other grassroots advocates on the issue of sexual assault at universities.
 EROC Australia also provides consultation around policy and legislation to strengthen reporting mechanisms and institutional accountability.

 More information and contact details are available on our website: http://www.endrapeoncampusau.org/

 If you feel you have been sexually harassed (there is no cost or effects to your visa status), you can make a complaint to the Australian Human Rights Commission.
 Complaints must be made in writing or by email.
 This can be done by downloading a complaints form or completing the online complaint form.
 If you need help writing your complaint, please feel free to contact CISA and we can help you write the complaint.

 There are health services that are available to you if you fall pregnant while you are in Australia.
 It is important to learn about your rights and what you need to do to stay healthy while in the country.
-Please go to our pregnancy page for more information (page coming soon, appologies).
+Check out the Overseas Health Insurance page to understand what you can and cannot claim.